-Checklist for Making College Plans

-Think about preliminary criteria and your priorities.
+Checklist for Making College Plans Think about preliminary criteria and your priorities.
 Arrange for high school absence and plan to make up missed work.
 Make a college list that includes "safeties", "possibilities", and "reach" schools.
 Pack appropriate clothes for the interview.
 Note colleges where interviews are required.
 Write names and phone numbers of the college administrators you plan to see.
 Map out your itinerary.
 Bring questions.
-Be sure to have a pen and notebook with which to write important Check that the colleges are in session.
+Be sure to have a pen and notebook with you to write down important Check that the colleges are in session.
 Find out tour times and make appointments when information. needed.
 Bring high school transcript in case admissions counselor requests one.
 Plan how and with whom you'll go.
 Balance college visits and school demands.

-Supplemental Activity 21.b: What to Look for on a Col llege Website Date: Name of Institution: Type of Institution: Size: Student/Teacher ratio: Mailing address: Email address: Website address: Phone numbers: Admissions Is there an 800 number?
-Financial / Aid Housing What programs of study does the institu ution offer?
-Do they o ffer an Honors Prog ram?
-What are the requirements for entrance Number of high school credits: Subjects required: Is s there an entrance Electives recommend test(s)? ded: When is the deadline for applying for ac What are the housing options? dmissions?
-Early decision?
+Supplemental Activity 21.b: What to Look for on a College Web osite Date: Name of Institution: Type of Institution: Size: Student/Teacher ratio: Mailing address: Email address: Website a address: Phone numbers: Admissions Is there an 800 number?
+Financial Aid Housing What programs of study does the institu ution offer?
+Do they offer an Hor nors Program?
+What are the requirements for entrance Number of high school credits: Subjects required: ls there an entrance test(s)? ecommended: When is the deadline for applying for ac What are the housing options? dmissions?
+Early dec ision?
 Early action?
 What is the estimated cost for a year?
-Tuition: Room/Board: Leisure Time/Recreation: Transportation: Personal Expenses: Other: Other: TOTAL: What is the school calendar?
-Fall semester to Winter term to Spring semester to Summer term to Other? to Holidays?
-What student activities and services int erest you?
+Tuition: Room/Board: Leisure Time/Recreation: What is the school calendar?
+Fall semester to blidays?
+What student activities and services int terest you?

 NOTES: